4 Powerful Radio Software to Broadcast Live Radio Online

 - Platform: Windows only

-- Price: Paid, with free trial available
+- Price: Paid, with free trial available; no credit card required

 - Best for: Automated stations and advanced setups